hinnaparwezuc/Visual-Similarity-Search/README.md

 # Visual Similarity Search

-Search a local image collection by text description or by example image, using [OpenCLIP](https://github.com/mlfoundations/open_clip) embeddings and a [FAISS](https://github.com/facebookresearch/faiss) vector index.
+Search from a local image collection by text description or by example image, using [OpenCLIP](https://github.com/mlfoundations/open_clip) embeddings and a [FAISS](https://github.com/facebookresearch/faiss) vector index.